sancteBaphometh/sancteBaphometh/README.md

 I'm a machine learning developer:
 - 🐍 Professionaly interesting in python and data science
 - 🤓 Responsible and reliable
-- 🎸 I play music in my free time
+- 🎶 Absolutely in love with music
 ---

 ## 🔗 How to connect with me: